 Jammer speaks of the logical necessity of absolute space when he mentions the work of the Swiss mathematician and physicist Leonhard Euler (Basel, Switzerland, 1707; Saint Petersburg, Russia, 1783) who was well aware of the fact that the laws of motion discovered by Newton presupposed the notion of absolute space.
 Analogously, with specific reference to the law of inertia, the Scottish mathematician Colin Maclaurin said that the ‘perseverance of a body in a state of rest or uniform motion, can only take place with relation to absolute space, and can only be intelligible by admitting it.’

 Then, Jammer briefly takes into account the positions held by Immanuel Kant (Königsberg, Prussia, now Kaliningrad, Russia, 1724; Königsberg 1804), who shifted his vision on space from a relativist to an absolutist position, before concluding that space was an a priori intuition (an ideal rather than a physical conceptualization, as in the intentions of Newton).
 So, at first, we read about a relativist Kant saying that ‘I should never say, a body is at rest, without adding with regard to what it is at rest, and never say that it moves without at the same time naming the objects with regard to which it changes its relation.’
 Then, five years later, ‘apparently under the influence of Euler, Kant abandons this point of view and declares himself in favor of the Newtonian concepts of absolute space and absolute time.
 In his essay “On the first grounds of the Distinction of Regions in Space” Kant formulates his program as follows: “space has a reality of its own, independent of the existence of all matter, and indeed as the first ground of the possibility of the compositeness of matter”.’
 Finally, the radical change for which Kant became famous: space and time understood as transcendental, a priori, intuitions.
 We read from Jammer: ‘the idea that intuition lies at the basis of our geometric cognition brings about a radical change in Kant’s attitude toward these questions.
 The problem of space now appears to Kant in a new light.
 It ceases to be a problem of physics and becomes an integral part of transcendental philosophy.
 To Kant from now on space is a condition of the very possibility of experience.
 In the inaugural dissertation “De mundi sensibilis atque intelligibilis forma et principiis,” the concepts of absolute space and absolute time are considered to be merely conceptual fictions a mental scheme of constructed relations of coexistence and sequence among sense particulars.
 Not itself arising out of sensations, the concept of space is a pure intuition, neither objective nor real, but subjective and ideal.’
-Then, we have learnt from Kant that space is an a priori intuition, a pre-condition for the intelligibility of things, a pre-condition for experience.
-How far we are from Newton’s absolute space!
+Then, for Kant space is an a priori intuition, a pre-condition for the intelligibility of things, a pre-condition for experience.
+How far we are from Newton’s physical concept of absolute space!
 However (without going into details concerning Newton’s greatest contemporary opponents, Leibniz and Huygens, whose contributes Jammer dealt with in Chapter Four), we do not have to wait for Kant to read about other critical remarks on Newton’s concepts.
 As Jammer also says, Kant’s theory of space ‘was greatly influenced by the English empiricists Locke, Berkeley, and Hume, and their analytical investigations into the formation of ideas.’

 It was especially Bishop George Berkeley (County Kilkenny, Ireland, 1685; Oxford, United Kingdom, 1753) who criticized the concept of space: with respect to the Treatise Concerning the Principles of Human Knowledge, Jammer says that